okiyama/tixy-rpi-led-panel/README.md

 Disable raspberry pi audio with sudo vim /boot/config.txt and add dtparam=audio=off to the bottom then reboot

+## Configuration

+Modify src/_config.js to suit your needs.
+See https://github.com/alexeden/rpi-led-matrix#configuration for information on that config.

 ## Running

+All of these use sudo to run as root :D

 ### Running in current terminal

-sudo npm start
+npm start

 ### Running in tmux background session

-sudo npm run start-background
+npm run start-background

 ### Connecting to tmux background session

-sudo npm run attach-background
+npm run attach-background

 ### Killing tmux background session

-sudo npm run kill-background
+npm run kill-background